 Dan Koppen is sort of the poster child for this whole theory.
 He pretty much bombed every event at the combine...except for one.
 The nice thing about this is that, if we believe that measurable athletic traits matter, then this helps to narrow down which drills matter for which positions.
 Koppen was a pioneer.
 A man ahead of his time.
 Setting forth on a path of adventure, he went on a quest to see how far an athletically inferior specimen could go, with only a great short shuttle time.
 I salute you Dan Koppen.

 Overall, Group 2 looks reasonably impressive, and seems to have fewer random bozos in it than Group 1 (LRBP- Low Random Bozo Population, almost always an important factor).
 Half of the players here have managed to make it to a Pro Bowl or an All Pro team (with only one of these three players being selected before the 5th round, which I believe adds some validity to the honor).
-Roberto Garza, while lacking in awards, has at the very least had a very impressive career, having started 148 games.
+Roberto Garza, while lacking in awards, has at the very least had a fairly impressive career, having started 148 games.

 Now, we're going to take things up a notch, and everything is going to get much weirder.

 The Freaks!- Starting centers with a short shuttle time under 4.49 seconds

 UPDATE- 9/10/2014 : In the time since I first posted this, I have come across another, more plausible source, for Matt Birk's short shuttle time.
 This new source lists his time as 4.45 seconds.
 In the end, that still places him in Group 3, but I just wanted to make a note of this.